gcallah/work/chaps/weber.md

 non-Protestant areas.
 So he had, right in the work they are supposedly critiquing, already explained the facts that Acemoglu and Robinson suppose refute him.

-As I will illustrate, this is true of many other attempts to refute Weber's thesis.
+I will illustrate that this is true of many other attempts to refute Weber's thesis.
 I certainly do not contend that Weber's thesis is *irrefutable*, only that any attempt to refute it should at least pay careful attention to what he actually said.
+As Stephen Kallberg argues in the introduction to his translation of *The Protestant Ethic*, "most of Weber's critics never mastered his complex argument" (2011: 50).

+Of necessity, this paper can only examine a small sample of those misinterpreting Weber.
+As Kallberg notes, quoting Chalcraft, "Every year sees new contributions in various fields [of *Protestant Ethic* scholarship] and it would undoubtedly take a lifetime to become fully conversant with all the literature germane to PE" (2011: 57).
+Nevertheless, this sample will provide evidence that the problem is as pervasive as Kallberg contends.

-But before we even look at Weber's thesis on the rise of capitalism, it will be helpful to visit his theory of ideal types, as, I contend, that is the setting in which *The Protestant Ethic* must be placed to be properly understood.
+But before we turn our attention to Weber's thesis on the rise of capitalism, it will be helpful to visit his theory of ideal types, as that is the setting in which *The Protestant Ethic* must be viewed, in order to be properly understood.

 ## Weber's Theory of Ideal Types